 The University of Central Lancashire has been transforming lives since 1828 and has always been committed to access and widening participation.
 To this day we pride ourselves on being an open and accessible institution for people from all backgrounds.
 We believe strongly in the power of higher education to promote social mobility and this is reflected in our extensive widening participation activities and student support services.

-As part of our commitment to access and widening participation the university works in partnership with a network of primary and secondary schools delivering a programme of aspiration-raising activities.
+As part of our commitment to access and widening participation we work in partnership with a network of primary and secondary schools delivering a programme of aspiration-raising activities.

 We run a wide range of STEM workshops for students aged 7-18 years.
 With a capacity of 30 for most of our workshops you can bring along a whole class to take part in our fun, interactive and curriculum-linked sessions.